QuantumZain/chaotic-system/README.md

 # chaos-balls

-A Simulation of balls bouncing in a circle, inspired by a similar [Numberphile video](https://youtu.be/6z4qRhpBIyA) on chaotic systems.
+A Simulation of balls bouncing around in a circular ring, inspired by a [Numberphile video](https://youtu.be/6z4qRhpBIyA) on chaotic systems.
 The simulation demonstates how chaos and complexity arises from something as simple as balls bouncing in a ring.
 Written in python3 and pygame.

 ## Requirements

 - [python 3.9](https://www.python.org/downloads/release/python-397/)

-Using pip install these packages:
+Install these packages using pip:

 - pygame. preferably version 2.0.1